-- Ready-to-go sample sponsorship letters for different types of organisations (sporting groups, not for profit, associations etc.)
+- Ready-to-go sample sponsorship letters for different organizations (sporting groups, not-for-profit, associations, etc.)

 - Tips and tactics on how to get the right contact details for your sponsorship letter

-Simply click this email link (firstname.lastname@example.org), press send and I’ll let you know when my sponsorship letter writing pack goes on sale.
+Click this email link (firstname.lastname@example.org), press send, and I’ll let you know when my sponsorship letter writing pack goes on sale.

 Happy sponsorship seeking,